 – the format specifier (all ships (VHF only), geographical area (MF/HF only), or individual station),

-– if appropriate, the address of the ship, or geographical area,
+– if appropriate, the address (MMSI) of the ship, or geographical area,

-– 9-digit identity of the ship in distress, if known,
+– MMSI (9-digit identity) of the ship in distress, if known,

-– nature of distress,
+– nature of distress, if known,

-– distress coordinates,
+– distress coordinates, if known,

-– the time (in UTC) when the position was valid;
+– the time (in UTC) when the position was valid, if known;

 – transmit the distress alert relay;

-– prepare for the reception of the acknowledgements by ship stations and for handling the subsequent distress traffic by switching over to the distress traffic channel in the same band, i.e. 2 182 kHz on MF, 156.8 MHz/channel 16 on VHF.
+– prepare for the reception of the acknowledgements by ship stations and for handling the subsequent distress traffic by switching over to the radiotelephony distress traffic channel in the same band, i.e. 2 182 kHz on MF, 156.8 MHz/channel 16 on VHF.

-1.4 Reception of a distress alert relay
+A4-1.4 Reception of a distress alert relay

 If the distress alert relay is received from a ship station, coast stations on receipt of the distress alert relay shall ensure that the call is routed as soon as possible to an RCC.
 The receipt of the distress alert relay is to be acknowledged as soon as possible by the appropriate coast station using a DSC distress alert relay acknowledgement addressed to the ship station.
-If the distress relay call is received from a coast station, other coast stations will normally not have to take further action.
+If the distress alert relay call is received from a coast station, other coast stations will normally not have to take further action.

-2 Urgency
+A4-2 Urgency